g-vansh/g-vansh.github.io/_pages/cv.md

 Research Experience
 ======
 * Spring 2021 - Present: Research Assistant, Cornell University
-  * Worked under the guidance of [Daniela Scur](https://www.danielascur.com), leading the data collection and processing for [Dampening Natural Disasters’ Disruptive Effects on Firms and Labor Markets](http://vanshg.me/publication/Diario-Municipal).
+  * Worked under the guidance of [Daniela Scur](https://www.danielascur.com), co-authoring with [Michel Best](https://blogs.cuit.columbia.edu/mcb2270/) and [Renata Lemos](https://renatalemos.com/), leading the data collection and processing for [State Capacity and Responses to Natural Disasters: Evidence from Brazilian Municipalities](/publication/Diario-Municipal).
   * Successfully web-scraped ~25 million PDF files in Portuguese, and processed them.
   * Converted the complicated and unstructured PDFs into more accessible .csv files for further analysis.
   * Created topic models to classify text data using the LDA algorithm.